 Don't know what to do after graduation?

-AmeriCorps: A Program for the Corporation of National and Community Service, AmeriCorps places young people in non-profit organizations around the country for a one to two year term that ends with an education award.
+AmeriCorps: Under the umbrella of the Corporation of National and Community Service (CNCS), AmeriCorps places young people in non-profit organizations around the country for a one-to-two-year term that ends with an education award.
 Other benefits include a living stipend, loan forbearance (they’ll even pay the interest accrued), and health care.

 Earth Corps provides an intensive year-long training program combining field service with education on environmental restoration.